therobotacademy/ml-MovieRecommender/README.md

    cd sample-movie-recommender
    ```

-3. Run the following script to download the sample project data:
+3. While in the `sample-movie-recommender` directory, run the following script
+   to download the sample project data:

   ```bash
   python download_data.py